 The security system sensors will be installed wherever necessary, to monitor the condition of doors, windows and open spaces.
 These intrusion sensors will be turned on and off (armed and disarmed) as required.
 It is important that the intrusion system be on at all times when your home or building is not occupied.
 Unlike the intrusion sensors, the fire and emergency sensors are monitored 24 hours a day.
-Smoke detectors, high and low temperature thermostats and panic switches also fall into this category.
+Smoke detectors and panic switches also fall into this category.

-MODEL 2720 CONTROL PANEL FIGURE 1
+MODEL 2730 CONTROL PANEL FIGURE 1